securityfirst/secfirst.org/content/privacy.md

 **Your personal data – what is it?**

-“Personal data” is any information about a living individual which allows them to be identified from that data (for example a name, photographs, videos, email address, address, full IP address etc).
+“Personal data” is any information about a living individual which allows them to be identified from that data (for example a name, photographs, videos, email address, address, full IP address, etc.).
 Identification can be by the information alone or in conjunction with any other information.
-The processing of personal data is governed by [the Data Protection Bill/Act 2017 the General Data Protection Regulation 2016/679 (the “GDPR” and other legislation relating to personal data and rights such as the Human Rights Act 1998
+The processing of personal data is governed by [the Data Protection Bill/Act 2017 the General Data Protection Regulation 2016/679 (the “GDPR”) and other legislation relating to personal data and rights, such as the Human Rights Act 1998.

 **Your rights and your personal data**

 When exercising any of the rights listed below, in order to process your request, we may need to verify your identity for your security.
 In such cases we will need you to respond with proof of your identity before you can exercise these rights.

 * The right to access information we hold on you

 At any point you can contact us to request the information we hold on you as well as why we have that information, who has access to the information and where we obtained the information from.
 Once we have received your request we will respond within one month.

-There are no fees or charges for the first request but additional requests for the same data may be subject to an administrative fee .
+There are no fees or charges for the first request but additional requests for the same data may be subject to an administrative fee.

 * The right to correct and update the information we hold on you